-Emergency appropriations (i.e., those made after the adoption of the budget and determination of the tax rate for an unforeseen event or purpose) may be authorized by the governing body of the local governmental unit.
-With minor exceptions, however, such appropriations must be included in full in the following year's budget.
-When such appropriations exceed three percent (3%) of the adopted operating budget, consent of the Director of Local Government Services must be obtained.
+Emergency appropriations (those made after the adoption of the budget and the determination of the tax rate) may be authorized by the Township Council.
+However, with minor exceptions, such appropriations must be included in full in the following year's budget.